northridge-dev/ai-intro/syllabus_spring.md

 us humans.

 ## Goals

+By the end of the semester, you should:

 1. Understand how a large language model works, their abilities and limitations.
 2. Understand how semantic search works and how it can be used to augment a